Scaling limit of soliton lengths in a multicolor box-ball system

 \subsection{Background and related works}

 The $\kappa$-color BBS was introduced in \cite{takahashi1993some}, generalizing the original $\kappa=1$ BBS first invented by Takahashi and Satsuma in 1990 \cite{takahashi1990soliton}.
 In the most general form of the BBS, each site accommodates a semistandard tableau of rectangular shape with letters from $\{0,1,\cdots,\kappa \}$ and the time evolution is defined by successive application of the combinatorial $R$ (cf. \cite{fukuda2000energy, hatayama2001, kuniba2006crystal,inoue2012integrable}).
 For a friendly introduction to the combinatorial $R$, see \cite[Sec.
 3]{kuniba2020large}.
-The $\kappa$-color BBS treated in this paper corresponds to the case where the tableau shape is a single box, which was called the \textit{basic} $\kappa$-color BBS in \cite{kuniba2018large}.
-BBS is known to arise both from the quantum and classical integrable systems by the procedures called crystallization and ultradiscretization, respectively.
-This double origin of the integrability of BBS lies behind its deep connections to quantum groups, crystal base theory, solvable lattice models, the Bethe ansatz, soliton equations, ultradiscretization of the Korteweg-de Vries equation, tropical geometry and so forth; see for example the review \cite{inoue2012integrable} and the references therein.
+The $\kappa$-color BBS treated in this paper corresponds to the case where the tableau shape is a single box, which was called the \textit{basic} $\kappa$-color BBS in \cite{kuniba2020large, kondo2020dynamics}.
+The BBS is known to arise both from the quantum and classical integrable systems by the procedures called crystallization and ultradiscretization, respectively.
+This double origin of the integrability of BBS lies behind its deep connections to quantum groups, crystal base theory, solvable lattice models, the Bethe ansatz, soliton equations, ultradiscretization of the Korteweg-de Vries equation, tropical geometry, and so forth; see for example the review \cite{inoue2012integrable} and the references therein.

-BBS with random initial configuration is an emerging topic in the probability literature, and has gained considerable attention with a number of recent works \cite{levine2017phase, croydon2018dynamics, kuniba2018large, ferrari2018bbs, kuniba2018large, croydon2019duality, croydon2019invariant}.
-There are roughly two central questions that the reseaerchers are aming to answer: 1) If the random initial configuration is one-sided, what is the limiting shape of the invariant random Young diagram as the system size tends to infinity?
+BBS with random initial configuration is an emerging topic in the probability literature and has gained considerable attention with a number of recent works \cite{levine2020phase, croydon2018dynamics, kuniba2020large, ferrari2018bbs, kuniba2020large, croydon2019duality, croydon2019invariant}.
+There are roughly two central questions that the researchers are aiming to answer: 1) If the random initial configuration is one-sided, what is the limiting shape of the invariant random Young diagram as the system size tends to infinity?
 2) If one considers the two-sided BBS (where the initial configuration is a bi-directional array of balls), what are the two-sided random initial configurations that are invariant under the BBS dynamics?
-Some of these questions have been addressed for the basic $1$-color BBS \cite{levine2017phase, ferrari2018soliton, ferrari2018bbs, croydon2018dynamics} as well as for the multicolor case \cite{kuniba2020large, kuniba2018randomized, kondo2020dynamics}.
+Some of these questions have been addressed for the basic $1$-color BBS \cite{levine2020phase, ferrari2018soliton, ferrari2018bbs, croydon2018dynamics} as well as for the multicolor case \cite{kuniba2020large, kuniba2018randomized, kondo2020dynamics}.
 More recently, invariant measures of the discrete KdV and Toda-type systems have been investigated \cite{croydon2020detailed}.